Open On-Chip Debugger - OpenOCD

 If you have any comments or know of links I should add, please feel free to email me.

 OpenOCD is a software project started by Dominic Rath several years ago.
-It is now a open source project and can be downloaded from here.
+It is now a open source project and the source can be downloaded from here.
 It now connects to several target machines through many debug/programming interfaces.
-A list of supported targets can be found in chapter 6 of the documentation (although the documentation list lags behind the targets that are supported).
+A list of supported targets can be found in chapter 6 of the documentation.
 Below are programming/debugging interfaces that mention OS X compatibility.
-To join the mail list, go here.
+Instructions here (I prefer the homebrew process, see below):

 Bus Pirate